timbergus/fullstack-cli/src/modules/catalog/common/templates/README.md

 * __test:watch ->__ This script serves only to create Jest's tests.
 It opens the Jest's watch mode and allow you to work with Jest's test tools.
 * __build ->__ This is the script to build the library distribution.
 * __build:styleguide ->__ This is the script to build the catalog distribution as web page.
+* __panic ->__ This script clean everything, installs modules and launches tests.
+When nothing works and you get desperate, this is your script!

 ## File and Folder Structure